 In my rendition of Česnečka, I stick with much of the classic components.
 Initially I served a couple bowls of soup sans egg and cheese, but the following day reheated the leftover soup on the stove top and stirred in half a beaten egg, and served it with a bit of cheese in the bowl for comparison (the photos represent the batch with beaten egg added).
 Honestly, both versions are equally delicious in my opinion.
 In the recipe below the egg and cheese are both optional.
 They are not necessary but both add a bit of extra flavor, texture, and protein.

 Česnečka itself of quite garlicky and incredibly satisfying and comforting, especially when one is battling a cold or hangover (though the latter is luckily something I haven’t experienced in years!).
 I really fell in love with this garlic-bomb of a soup, its ease of preparation, and the comfort it provides.
 I plan to add it to my winter arsenal as I know there will be more sniffles and sneezes in the coming months.
 It’s so delicious even if you’re not sick, so seriously give it a try!

-Read more about my travels through Prague and the Czech Republic and even try your hand at making Perníčky (Czech Gingerbread Cookies).
+Read more about my travels through Prague and the Czech Republic.
 Have you ever visited the Czech Republic or eaten Czech food?
 I’d love to hear about your experiences in the comments below!
 And don’t forget to rate the recipe.
 Thank you!

 Česnečka (Czech Garlic Soup aka Hangover Soup)